ansible/ansible/docs/docsite/rst/intro_configuration.rst

 Ansible also allows configuration of settings via environment variables.
 If these environment variables are set, they will override any setting loaded from the configuration file.
-These variables are for brevity not defined here, but look in `constants.py <https://github.com/ansible/ansible/blob/devel/lib/ansible/constants.py>`_ in the source tree if you want to use these.
+These variables are defined in `constants.py <https://github.com/ansible/ansible/blob/devel/lib/ansible/constants.py>`_.

 .. _config_values_by_section: